Configuration

 This code sample shows you how to pass custom parameters to the client by creating a custom configuration object:

-type lets you specify a variety of options.
-To learn more about the specific configuration options that are available in this SDK, read the SDK's API docs.
+To learn more about the specific configuration options available in this SDK, read Config.

 Edge SDKs